11 Causes of Rubber Plant Dying and How to Revive It

 Cut down on watering in the cold season and use room temperature water to avoid cold shock.

-11. Exposure to hot direct sunlight
+11. Exposure to hot sunshine

 How to fix it